ray-project/kuberay/docs/guidance/gcs-ft.md

 #### External Storage Namespace

 External storage namespaces can be used to share a single storage backend among multiple Ray clusters.
-By default, `ray.io/external-storage-namespace` uses the RayCluster UID as its value when GCS HA is enabled.
+By default, `ray.io/external-storage-namespace` uses the RayCluster UID as its value when GCS FT is enabled.
 Or if the user wants to use customized external storage namespace, the user can add `ray.io/external-storage-namespace` annotation to RayCluster yaml file.

 Whenever `ray.io/external-storage-namespace` annotation is set, the head/worker node will have `RAY_external_storage_namespace` environment